warte67/SDOM/docs/progress.md

     - Refactor Label to render text to a texture when dirty, and reuse the cached texture for fast redraws.
     - Only re-rasterize when text, font, or style changes.
     - Expected result: high frame rates even with large text blocks or many Labels.
+- keyboard TAB and SHIFT_TAB are hitting on labels (verify).
+We need to make sure that Labels are not tab stops by default.
 - Optimize Label rendering performance and batching by rendering to textures and reusing them when not dirty.
 - Add unit tests for Label rendering, resizing, and font scaling edge cases.
 - Expand Lua test coverage for asset creation and configuration parsing.